gtrichard/influenza_sequences_toolbox/README.md

 ## Citation

-If you use some of these scripts in your work, please cite this repository using the following citation:
+If you use some of these scripts in your work, please cite this repository using the following DOI:

+Gautier RICHARD.
+(2023, May 5). gtrichard/influenza_sequences_toolbox: Influenza Sequences Toolbox.
+Zenodo. https://doi.org/10.5281/zenodo.7899721